 These 14 Go-To Grilling Recipes To Get Fired Up for Summer are simple enough to slip into your menu rotation and delicious enough to celebrate with friends.
 As soon as temps crawl north of 50 degrees, you can bet we are firing up the grill.
 It is easy summer grilling that gets food to the table fast on busy weeknights and makes weekend parties a snap.
-Here you’ll find our favorite Go-To grilling recipes for beef, lamb, chicken and seafood, along with five sides to keep the cooking outside, and two desserts to bring some chill to hot nights.
+You’ll find our favorite Go-To grilling recipes for beef, lamb, chicken and seafood, along with five sides to keep the cooking outside.
+That’s not all—two desserts to bring some chill to hot nights.

 My Go-To beef, lamb, chicken or seafood recipes: